Getting Eating Disorder Help: 4 Ways to Get Started

-1).
-Reach Out to Someone You Trust
+1. Reach Out to Someone You Trust About Your Eating Disorder

 This can be a friend, a family member, a trusted adult or even someone from an in-person or online support group.
-Not only is it important to begin building your support system, a confidant can be an invaluable resource and can play an active role in helping you to get what you need.
+Not only is it important to begin building your support system, but a confidant can be an invaluable resource and can play an active role in helping you to get what you need.

-2).
-Seek a Professional Opinion
+2. Seek a Professional Opinion About Eating Disorders

-If you work with therapist, discuss your concerns with them.
-You can also speak with your doctor or seek out a dietitian with expertise in eating disorders.
-The International Association of Eating Disorder Professionals (iaedp) foundation (www.iaedp.com) website allows you to search for local certified eating disorder specialists.
-The National Eating Disorders Association (NEDA, www.nationaleatingdisorders.org) has the “NEDA Navigators,” a peer-to-peer, online program that pairs volunteers who have experience with eating disorders and recovery with those who need short-term, goal-oriented assistance.
-Eating Disorder Hope (www.eatingdisorderhope.com) is another national organization with online support and resources about providers and treatment options.
-There are also many regional non-profits that offer similar types of assistance, in-person consultations or evaluation services.
+If you work with a therapist, discuss your concerns with them.
+You can also speak with your doctor or seek out a dietitian with expertise in eating disorders for help.
+The International Association of Eating Disorder Professionals Foundation (iaepd) allows you to search for local certified eating disorder specialists.

-3).
-Research Treatment Options
+3. Research Treatment Options

 Once a level of care is recommended, you need to determine whether you want/need to stay close to home or travel, and how you can pay for treatment.
 Many people use health insurance to cover some (or all) of the cost, so locating providers and treatment facilities that accept your insurance is a good first step.
 If you’re struggling to determine how to cover costs, looking into research studies or treatment scholarships is another option.

-4).
-Make a Commitment
+4. Make a Commitment

-List out your motivations for recovery and post them somewhere you’ll see them every day.
-Practice identifying one thing each day you’re grateful for.
+List out your motivations for recovery, and post them somewhere you’ll see them every day.
+Practice identifying one thing each day for which you’re grateful.
 Accept yourself where you are at in the moment.
 Accept any emotions that come up during this process.
-Be patient with yourself and be willing to do your best, even if your best doesn’t feel like very much on certain days.
+Be patient with yourself, and be willing to do your best, even if your best doesn’t feel like very much on certain days.
 Continue to ask for help when you need it, and revisit these steps if you feel like you’re getting off track.